scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 The second benefit is the ability to let application writers work with patterns requiring higher-order functions, something that is cumbersome to do in low-level languages.
-We can inline these functions into the emitted source code and let the compiler optimize the whole thing.
-Our stencil specializer demonstrates this benefit; the performance of the generated code reaches 87% of the achievable memory bandwidth of the multicore machine on which it runs.
+We can inline these functions into the emitted source code and let the low-level compiler optimize the solution using the maximum available information.
+Our stencil specializer, also described below, demonstrates this benefit; the performance of the generated code reaches 87% of the achievable memory bandwidth of the multicore machine on which it runs.

-The third benefit is the ability to take advantage of autotuning or other runtime performance optimizations even for "simple" problems.
+The third benefit is the ability to take advantage of autotuning or other runtime performance optimizations even for simple problems.
 Our matrix-powers specializer, which computes :math:`\{x, Ax, A^2x, ...,A^kx\}` for a sparse matrix :math:`A` and vector :math:`x` (an important computation in Krylov-subspace solvers), demonstrates this benefit.
-Its implementation uses a recently-developed "communication-avoiding" algorithm for matrix powers that beats Python+SciPy by about one order of magnitude while remaining essentially API-compatible with SciPy.
+Its implementation uses a recently-developed *communication-avoiding* algorithm for matrix powers that runs about an order of magnitude faster than Python+SciPy (see performance details below) while remaining essentially API-compatible with SciPy.
 Beyond the inherent performance gains from communication-avoidance, a number of parameters in the implementation can be tuned based on the matrix structure in each individual problem instance; this is an example of an optimization that cannot easily be done in a library.

 Stencil